|Leadership (updated March 2018)||Contact Information|

 The median household income for the Nation is $34,607, far lower than the state of Arizona ($51,492).
 Thus, the Navajo Nation has a poverty rate of 32 percent, which is more than twice as high as poverty rates for the state.

 The Navajo Nation operates four casinos: Fire Rock in Churchrock, NM; Flowing Wells in Shiprock, NM; Northern Edge located between Shiprock and Farmington, NM; and Twin Arrows Casino and Resort near Flagstaff, Arizona.
-The Nation operates tourist enterprises and trading posts around their many parks and lacks (for example Antelope Pointe Marina, Four Corners Tribal Park, Wheatfields Lake, and Chaco Canyon National Historical Park, among others).
+The Nation operates tourist enterprises and trading posts around their many parks and lakes (for example Antelope Pointe Marina, Four Corners Tribal Park, Wheatfields Lake, and Chaco Canyon National Historical Park, among others).

 *All statistics are from 2015 American Community Survey, 1-Year Estimates.